-If you’re looking for something stylish that stands out and performs well in the water, the Body Glove is a great option.
+If you’re looking for something stylish that stands out and performs well in the water, the CBC surfboard is a great option.
 The new and improved design makes for great handling and ease of balance including three stringers, a slick bottom, and a WBS top deck.

 This board has everything a could beginner could need and in addition it will look great as you’re paddling out past the break.
 Probably the best beginner surfboard under $300.

 - Length: 8’8″ Feet